WojciechKubak/Freelance-Service-Marketplace/README.md

 ### Linter

-**Flake8** performs static code analysis to enforce coding standards and identify style violations.
+Perform static code analysis with **Flake8**  to enforce coding standards and identify style violations.
 To check your code, run Flake8 which will analyze your codebase based on the configuration defined in the `.flake8` file.
 This configuration allows you to customize which errors and warnings to show, as well as specify which files and directories to ignore.

 ```
 pipenv run flake8